 With 1.5 billion cards delivered in 2019 alone, the number of contactless cards shipped now exceeds that of contact cards.
 And this is just the beginning!

-It's a significant trend everywhere now in 2020 due to the recent pandemic.
+It's a significant trend everywhere due to the recent pandemic.

 There will be 2.7 billion contactless cards in circulation by 2023, thanks to the technology taking off in markets such as the US, Brazil, and South Asia.